mycarta/rainbowbot/README.md

 - download images with maps from the internet (from Google, Twitter, etc.)
 - automatically detect the color maps
 - flag those with rainbow and other non perceptual colormaps
-- optionally convert the colormap to a perceptual version by linearizing the lightness profile
+- optionally convert the colormap to a more perceptual version by linearizing the lightness gradient

 This is my envisioned workflow (ideally all automatic, no user input required, and no hard-coded parameters):